pixelfed/docs-next/running-pixelfed/docker/customize.md

 * `/docker/entrypoint.d/10-storage.sh` ensures Pixelfed storage related permissions and commands are run.
 * `//docker/entrypoint.d/15-storage-permissions.sh` (optionally) ensures permissions for files are corrected (see [fixing ownership on startup](#fixing-ownership-on-startup))
 * `/docker/entrypoint.d/20-horizon.sh` ensures [Laravel Horizon](https://laravel.com/docs/master/horizon) used by Pixelfed is configured
-* `/docker/entrypoint.d/30-cache.sh` ensures all Pixelfed caches (router, view, config) is warmed
+* `/docker/entrypoint.d/30-cache.sh` ensures all Pixelfed caches (router, view, config) are warmed

 ### Disabling entrypoint or individual scripts

 To disable the entire entrypoint you can set the variable `ENTRYPOINT_SKIP=1`.

-To disable individual entrypoint scripts you can add the filename to the space (`" "`) separated variable `ENTRYPOINT_SKIP_SCRIPTS`. (example: `ENTRYPOINT_SKIP_SCRIPTS="10-storage.sh 30-cache.sh"`)
+To disable individual entrypoint scripts, you can add the filename to the space (`" "`) separated variable `ENTRYPOINT_SKIP_SCRIPTS`. (example: `ENTRYPOINT_SKIP_SCRIPTS="10-storage.sh 30-cache.sh"`)

 ## Templating

 The Docker container can do some basic templating (more like variable replacement) as part of the entrypoint scripts via [gomplate](https://docs.gomplate.ca/).

-Any file put in the `/docker/templates/` directory will be templated and written to the right directory.
+Any file in the `/docker/templates/` directory will be templated and written to the proper directory.

 ### File path examples

-1. To template `/usr/local/etc/php/php.ini` in the container put the source file in `/docker/templates/usr/local/etc/php/php.ini`.
+1. To template `/usr/local/etc/php/php.ini` in the container, put the source file in `/docker/templates/usr/local/etc/php/php.ini`.
 1. To template `/a/fantastic/example.txt` in the container put the source file in `/docker/templates/a/fantastic/example.txt`.
-1. To template `/some/path/anywhere` in the container put the source file in `/docker/templates/a/fantastic/example.txt`.
+1. To template `/some/path/anywhere` in the container, put the source file in `/docker/templates/a/fantastic/example.txt`.

 ### Available variables

-Variables available for templating are sourced (in order, so *last* source takes precedence) like this
+Variables available for templating are sourced (in order, so *last* source takes precedence) like this:

 1. `env:` in your `docker-compose.yml` or `-e` in your `docker run` / `docker compose run` commands.
-1. Any exported variables in `.envsh` files loaded *before* `05-templating.sh` (e.g. any file with `04-`, `03-`, `02-`, `01-` or `00-` prefix).
+1. Any exported variables in `.envsh` files loaded *before* `05-templating.sh` (e.g., any file with `04-`, `03-`, `02-`, `01-` or `00-` prefix).
 1. All key and value pairs in `/var/www/.env.docker`.
 1. All key and value pairs in `/var/www/.env`.

 ### Template guide 101

-Please see the [`gomplate` documentation](https://docs.gomplate.ca/) for a more comprehensive overview.
+Please see the [`gomplate` documentation](https://docs.gomplate.ca/) for a comprehensive overview.

-The most frequent use-case you have is likely to print a environment variable (or a default value if it's missing), so this is how to do that:
+The most frequent use case you have is likely to print an environment variable (or a default value if it's missing), so this is how to do that:

 * <code v-pre>{{ getenv "VAR_NAME" }}</code> print an environment variable and **fail** if the variable is not set. ([docs](https://docs.gomplate.ca/functions/env/#envgetenv))
 * <code v-pre>{{ getenv "VAR_NAME" "default" }}</code> print an environment variable and print `default` if the variable is not set. ([docs](https://docs.gomplate.ca/functions/env/#envgetenv))

-The script will *fail* if you reference a variable that does not exist (and don't have a default value) in a template.
+The script will *fail* if you reference a variable that does not exist (and doesn't have a default value) in a template.

 Please see the